-- If A-fib is thought to cause AHF : strategy (e.g., with amiodarone, anticoagulation, and elective cardioversion) is preferred.
+- If A-fib is thought to cause AHF : Rhythm control strategy (e.g., with amiodarone, anticoagulation, and elective cardioversion) is preferred.

-- If A-fib is detected, but not thought to cause AHF : Either or strategy may be pursued.
+- If A-fib is detected, but not thought to cause AHF : Either rate control or rhythm control strategy may be pursued.

 - The majority of patients will require anticoagulation.